-Compliance with Board approved policies is monitored via monthly checklists completed by key management and by investigation following any report of a breach.
-Compliance monitoring is undertaken by the Legal & Compliance team under the direction of the Company Secretary who reports directly to the Board.
+Compliance with Board approved policies is monitored via monthly checklists completed by key management and proactive testing programs and by investigation following any report of a breach.
+Compliance monitoring is undertaken by the Legal and Compliance team under the direction of the Company Secretary who reports directly to the Board.